revolutionpropertymaintenance/tokengen2/README.md

 1. **Transaction Failing**:
    - Ensure you have enough native tokens for gas
+   - Verify your wallet is connected to the correct network
-   - Check that you have approved ESR token spending
+   - Check that you have sufficient ESR tokens for mainnet deployment
    - Try increasing gas limit

-2. **Contract Verification Failed**:
-   - Use the manual verification option
+2. **Authentication Issues**:
-   - Ensure compiler version matches (0.8.19+)
+   - Ensure your wallet is unlocked
+   - Try refreshing the page and reconnecting
-   - Check that constructor arguments are correct
+   - Check that you're signing the correct message

+3. **Deployment Failures**:
+   - Check network status and gas prices
+   - Verify RPC endpoint is working
+   - Ensure backend service is running
+   - Check server logs for detailed error messages

-3. **Wallet Connection Issues**:
+4. **API Connection Issues**:
+   - Verify backend is running on port 3001
+   - Check CORS configuration
+   - Ensure JWT token is valid

+5. **Contract Verification Failed**:
+   - Check API keys are configured correctly
+   - Verify network supports verification
+   - Ensure contract source matches deployed bytecode

+6. **General Issues**:
    - Refresh the page
    - Clear browser cache
    - Try a different browser

-### Using Remix IDE

-If automatic deployment fails:

-1. Copy the contract code provided
-2. Follow the Remix deployment steps above
-3. Use the exact constructor parameters shown
-4. Deploy with the same wallet address
+   - Check browser console for error messages

 ## License